reyhan-jr-injector/2.0/README.md

     ```sh
     cd reyhan-jr-injector.github.io/2.0/
     ```
-3. Open the Jupyter Notebook file using Jupyter Notebook or JupyterLab or python or supporting opening ".ipynb" :
+3. Open the Jupyter Notebook file using Jupyter Notebook or JupyterLab or python or supporting opening ".md" :
     ```sh
-    jupyter notebook "Reyhan Jr. Injector 2.0.ipynb"
+    opening "README.md"
     ```
-4. Run the cells in the notebook to verify that it works, accurate and correctly.
+4. Run the cells in the notebook or your or their own languages to verify that it works, accurate and correctly.

 ## Additional
 ```code